Meet Our Team

 Kia ora e te iwi,

 I began my journey at Te Aroha Noa in 2020 as the HIPPY Coordinator, before transitioning into the role of Leader of Education & Operations 7 months later.
 I am passionate about seeing my people thrive.
-My people refers to the community I work in, tangata whenua and my own whānaunga.
-My background is in education, and before moving into community, I taught for 10 years in Tamaki Makaurau.
+My people refer to the community I work in, tangata whenua, and my own whānaunga.
+My background is in education, and before moving into the community, I taught for 10 years in Tamaki Makaurau.

 Ko Ruapehu me Tongariro ōku maunga